The hypothesis, setup, and success criteria for a test.

 An experiment plan is the designed test written down before any data exists: the hypothesisHypothesisValidationA testable belief about a solutionView reference →, the method, the sample, the success metricMetricStrategyA unified metric that measures progress, health, or behaviour across the productView reference →, and the rule that says when to stop.
-Its whole value comes from being fixed in advance.
-The moment you decide what counts as success after seeing the numbers, the test stops telling you anything you can trust.
+It is fixed in advance, so the success criterion is committed before any outcomeOutcomeStrategyA desired business or user outcomeView reference → is seen.

 The idea that a test must be planned before it runs is old, but its modern formalisation comes from the replication crisis in psychology and biomedicine.
 Researchers noticed that statistically significant results kept failing to reproduce, and a chief culprit was p-hacking: trying many analyses, then reporting only the one that crossed the significance threshold.
 A close relative, HARKing, hypothesising after the results are known, dressed up post-hoc patterns as predictions.